Curetis and OpGen Enter Into Definitive Agreement to Combine Businesses

 - Conference call scheduled for September 4, 2019, at 9:00 am Eastern / 3:00 pm Central European Time

-Gaithersburg, MD, USA, Amsterdam, the Netherlands, and Holzgerlingen, Germany, 04 September 2019, 0800 am CET, 0655 am ET - OpGen, Inc. (Nasdaq: OPGN, “OpGen”), a precision medicine company harnessing the power of molecular diagnostics and informatics to help combat infectious disease, and Curetis N.V.
+GAITHERSBURG, Md. and AMSTERDAM, The Netherlands and HOLZGERLINGEN, Germany, Sept.
+04, 2019 (GLOBE NEWSWIRE) -- OpGen, Inc. (Nasdaq: OPGN, “OpGen”), a precision medicine company harnessing the power of molecular diagnostics and informatics to help combat infectious disease, and Curetis N.V.
 (Euronext: CURE, “Curetis”), a developer of next-level molecular diagnostic solutions, today announced the entry into a definitive agreement to combine the two companies’ businesses, subject to approval by both companies’ respective shareholders and Curetis’ debt financing providers.
 The transaction is structured as an acquisition by OpGen of Curetis GmbH, a wholly-owned subsidiary of Curetis which owns all of the Curetis Group business.
 The combination will create a transatlantic, U.S.-headquartered and Nasdaq-listed company with an innovative commercial-stage molecular diagnostics and bioinformatics franchise and a strong pipeline focusing on infectious diseases and antimicrobial resistance (AMR).

 “We are convinced that the combination of OpGen and Curetis will help maximize value for our stockholders and will result in an organization with a robust pipeline of molecular diagnostic and bioinformatics products, significant management experience, and proprietary assets for developing and commercializing novel data-driven solutions in infectious disease diagnostics,” said Evan Jones, Chairman and CEO of OpGen.